smabie/smabie.github.io/_posts/vol.md

 loss in the history of the S&P 500 was Black Monday in 1987, in which around 20% of value evaporated from the S&P 500 in a single day.

-The common wisdom about leveraged ETFs is that they don't so much fill a roll as an investment vehicle, but merely as a day-trading instrument that allows a trader to easily obtain short-term tactical Beta exposure to the market in an efficient and simple fashion.
+The common wisdom about leveraged ETFs is that they don\'t so much fill a roll as an investment vehicle, but merely as a day-trading instrument that allows a trader to easily obtain short-term tactical Beta exposure to the market in an efficient and simple fashion.
 In numerous articles scattered across the internet, the author always drives home the point